Exclusive: Brazil's VMH seeks Toronto IPO at $4 billion valuation, sources say

 Proceeds may also come in handy for Votorantim, Brazil's largest diversified industrial group, to grow in energy and other core sectors while cutting debt, which stands now at about 15 billion reais ($4.6 billion).

-People told Reuters in April that Morgan Stanley & Co (MS.N), JPMorgan Chase & Co (JPM.N) and Bank of America Corp (BAC.N) were vying for underwriting spots for VMH's IPO.
+People told Reuters in April that Morgan Stanley & Co, JPMorgan Chase & Co and Bank of America Corp were vying for underwriting spots for VMH's IPO.

 Additional reporting by Tatiana Bautzer in São Paulo; Editing by Bernadette Baum